-- 4.11 In coming to its conclusion regarding the Effectiveness of Quality Management and Assurance, the Panel notes, with appreciation, the following: - A comprehensive and well-documented set of policies, procedures and regulations is in place. - A clear and effective quality assurance system is implemented, monitored and evaluated across the College and specifically by the Department of Mathematics. - Capacity-building opportunities are provided for all staff to enhance their understanding of quality assurance concepts. - There are appropriate arrangements for annual internal programme evaluation that informs programme improvements. - Feedback collected from stakeholders' surveys are analysed and their outcomes are used to inform programme improvement. - 4.12 In terms of improvement, the Panel recommends that the College should: - implement a systematic mechanism to monitor the consistent adherence to adopted policies and ensure that actions are taken to address any noncompliance - conduct a periodic review of the BSMath programme that incorporates both internal and external feedback, in line with UoB's stated policy - strengthen the mechanisms used for collecting feedback from alumni and employers - develop and implement a comprehensive staff appraisal system and utilise its outcomes to inform professional development needs - scope the labour market in a comprehensive and formal manner to ensure that the BSMath programme is current and meets the needs of the market.
+- 4.11 In coming to its conclusion regarding the Effectiveness of Quality Management and Assurance, the Panel notes, with appreciation, the following: - A comprehensive and well-documented set of policies, procedures and regulations is in place to support the management and delivery of the BSSOR programme. - There is a clear and effective quality assurance system in place that is implemented, monitored and evaluated across the College and specifically in the Department of Mathematics. - Capacity-building opportunities are provided for staff members to enhance their understanding of quality assurance concepts. - Appropriate arrangements are in place for the annual internal programme evaluation that informs programme improvements. - Feedback collected from stakeholders' surveys are analysed and their outcomes are used to inform programme improvement - 4.12 In terms of improvement, the Panel recommends that the College should: - implement a systematic mechanism to monitor the consistent adherence to adopted policies and ensure that actions are taken to address any non-compliance - conduct a periodic review of the BSSOR programme that incorporates both internal and external feedback, in line with UoB's stated policy - strengthen the mechanisms used for collecting feedback from alumni and employers - develop and implement a comprehensive staff appraisal system and utilise its outcomes to inform professional development needs - scope the labour market in a comprehensive and formal manner to ensure that the BSSOR programme is current and fit for purpose.